Type 21 frigate: Development

-The Type 21 would provide the shipyards with experience in building fully gas turbine powered ships and provide them with useful work for the shipyards while the Type 42 destroyer and Type 22 frigate would not be ready until the mid-to-late 1970s.
+The Type 21 would provide the shipyards with experience in building fully gas turbine powered ships and provide them with useful work for the shipyards while the and would not be ready until the mid-to-late 1970s.
 As the Admiralty design board were busy with the latter, the Type 21 project was given to the private shipyards of Vosper Thornycroft and Yarrow.
 The unmistakably yacht-like and rakish lines were indicative of their commercial design.

 At one stage, it was hoped to build a joint design that would meet both the Royal Navy's requirement for a low-cost Patrol Frigate and Australia's General Purpose Escort requirement, with discussions between the two navies beginning in 1967, with Australia, who hoped to build a series of Type 21s in Australian shipyards, part-funding design work on the proposal.
 The requirements of the two navies were significantly different, with Australia wanting higher speeds (35 kn rather than the 32 kn requirement of the Royal Navy) and American armament (including Sea Sparrow missiles and a 5 in Mark 45 gun).
 Australia pulled out of the project in November 1968, later refining its requirements into the Australian light destroyer project.
 After the Royal Australian Navy (RAN) DDL was cancelled the RAN and Royal New Zealand Navy (RNZN) reconsidered the Type 21 but still found it too expensive, and considered the UK gun and radar inferior to the United States Navy options.
 Australia ordered the US design in 1976.

 A contract for detailed design of the new frigate to meet Royal Navy requirements and to build the first example was placed in March 1969.
 By this time cost had crept up to £7.3 million, more than Leander-class frigates.

 Attempts continued to sell frigates derived from the Type 21 to export customers, including Argentina.
 A broad-beam derivative armed with vertical-launch Sea Wolf surface-to-air missiles was offered to Pakistan in 1985.